-When you bring a new baby home, even a fur baby, you want to give it the very best start in life, and houseplants are no different.
+When you bring a new baby home, even a plant baby, you want to give it the very best start in life, and houseplants are no different.
 There’s a right way and wrong way to care for plants, and The Home Depot wants to make sure you begin your houseplant family, or collection, with the knowledge you need for success.

 Before you buy, make sure you understand the light conditions in your space.
 “The best rule of gardening, indoors or outdoors, is to know your conditions,” says Justin Hancock, houseplant expert and horticulturist at Costa Farms in Miami, Fla.
 Some plants, like ficus lyrata, the trendy fiddle leaf fig, thrive in bright light.
 Others, like sansevieria, are just fine in low light conditions.

 Research low light favorites.
 The best light for houseplants is from an east-facing window.
 Second best is southern exposure.
 But keep a careful watch and move the plant back into the room if the light is too harsh.